 Sasse represented Nebraska as a Republican Senator from 2015 to 2023, before leaving the chamber to assume the presidency of the University of Florida.
 His departure from that role would later become mired in controversy, but the immediate focus has shifted to his health battle.

-The senator resigned as University of Florida president citing his wife’s health, a decision that preceded revelations about substantial spending during his brief tenure leading the institution.
+The senator resigned as University of Florida president, citing his wife’s health, a decision that preceded revelations about substantial spending during his brief tenure leading the institution.

 Sasse’s time at the University of Florida became the subject of intense scrutiny following reporting by the Independent Florida Alligator, which uncovered a financial scandal involving his office’s expenditures.
 The spending raised questions about accountability and oversight at the prestigious institution.

 A preliminary audit report released by the Florida Auditor General detailed how Sasse’s office spent $14.8 million during the 2023-24 academic year, representing a 72 percent spending increase from the previous year.
-The findings showed $6.4 million went to a consultant firm, while $563,825 was spent on catering for just eight events.
+The findings showed $6.4 million went to consultant firms, while $563,825 was spent on catering for just eight events.

 The audit revealed that 24 people were hired by Sasse’s office between February 6, 2023, and June 30, 2024.
 Their contracted annual salaries ranged from $75,000 to $687,000, with an average of $249,931.
 University records showed that 14 of those positions had no job descriptions, raising questions about the hiring process and salary determinations.

 Despite resigning from his presidential role, Sasse retained his $1 million annual base salary as president emeritus through February 2028.
-The arrangement drew criticism given the abbreviated nature of his tenure and the spending controversies that emerged.
+The arrangement drew criticism, given the abbreviated nature of his tenure and the spending controversies that emerged.